kheller18/data-structures-algorithms/questions/fullStack.md

      + The team develops better communication skills.

 4. What do you mean by CORS (Cross-Origin Resource Sharing)?
-   + CORS refers to cross-origin resource sharing.
-It's a browser mechanism that allows web pages in one domain to have controlled access to resources in other domains (cross-domain requests).
+   + `Cross-Origin Resource Sharing (CORS)`: It's a browser mechanism that allows web pages in one domain to have controlled access to resources in other domains (cross-domain requests).
 This allows scripts that are run on a browser client to interact with and access resources from other origins.
 In doing so, it extends and provides greater flexibility to the SOP (Same-Origin Policy).
 Same-origin policies restrict the ability of a website to access resources outside of its source domain.
 For example, a JavaScript app that wants to make a call to an API (Application Programming Interface) that runs on another domain will be blocked due to the SOP.
 A CORS policy was implemented to circumvent restrictions caused by same-origin policies.
    ![cors](../images/full-stack/cors.png)

 5. What is Callback Hell?